Summary :

 The silver teapot already dates back to the time of the Tang dynasty, so from the beginning of the teapot.
 This was a glorious time for silverware in China.
 But limited to a restricted hierarchical number of users.
 The models made were the expression of royalty.

-The Japanese trace the origin of tea culture to the Tang Dynasty.
-Indeed, monks had been sent to China to bring back the Buddhist culture and that of tea to this period.
-Most tea ware originates from China.
+The Japanese trace the origin of tea culture to the Tang dynasty.
+In fact, monks were sent to China to bring back Buddhist and tea culture during this period.
+Most tea items originate from China.
 Then Japan developed the tea ceremony and its own tea cultural identity.
-Nowadays iron, silver and gold kettles are used to boil water in Japan
+Modern iron, silver and gold kettles are used to boil water in Japan

-Silver teapots nowadays, Chinese or Japanese are closely related in style, design and production.
-There are great masters in craftsmanship on both sides.
-We find the hammered silver teapot, engraved or polished, the shape of the tetsubin, richly decorated with symbolic motifs dear to Asian culture.
-The dragon egg shape is also darling.
-We also note without doubt the most beautiful teapots, those in cloisonne.
-The capacities remain small, linked to the culture of the tea ceremony, where the quality of the tea is favored over the quantity.
+Nowadays, Chinese or Japanese silver teapots are closely related in style, design and production.
+There are great masters of craftsmanship on both sides.
+We find the teapot in hammered, engraved or polished silver, the shape of the tetsubin, richly decorated with symbolic motifs dear to Asian culture.
+The dragon's egg shape is also cherished.
+We also note undoubtedly the most beautiful teapots, those in cloisonne.
+The capacities remain small, linked to the culture of the tea ceremony, where we favor the quality of the tea over quantity.

-The silver teapot has crossed the ages, the continents with brio, we see in history that Asia was the cradle of the world of tea, so that then Europe appropriated it, particularly England.
-Beautiful silver teapots are often a thing of the past, you can find them in antique shops, some big brands continue to produce them in sober and contemporary designs.
-Asia, for its part, continues to perpetuate its know-how, with remarkable craftsmen who love their job often in incognito.
-The varied designs, searched, are true works of art.
+The silver teapot has crossed the ages and continents brilliantly, we see in history that Asia was the cradle of the world of tea, so that Europe then appropriated it, particularly England.
+Beautiful silver teapots are often a thing of the past; you can find them in antique shops; some major brands continue to produce them in sober and contemporary designs.
+Asia, for its part, continues to perpetuate its know-how, with remarkable artisans who love their profession, often incognito.
+The varied, elaborate designs are true objects of art.

 Conclusion